HaG40/Heart-Disease-Prediction-Model-with-Web-Application/README.md

 # Heart-Disease-Prediction-Model-with-Web-Application
-Logistic regression model for classifying heart disease patients by using data from the Streamlit web page.
+Logistic regression model using Python for classifying heart disease patients by using data from the Streamlit web page.

 <br>